ismtabo/magus/README.md

 ## Future work

-- [ ] Add support for more sources (e.g.: files or other magic manifest).
+- [ ] Add support for more sources (e.g.: files, or remote manifests).
 - [ ] Add support for more helpers (e.g.: shell scripts defined in the manifest).
-- [ ] Add verification of manifest templates.
 - [ ] Add support for more casts (e.g.: `copy`).
 - [ ] Add support for spells (aka actions) (e.g.: `append`, `format`, `compile`, ...).